On September 15, the Spanish National Court held a hearing on the case of Mr. Rubiales harassing female player Jenni Hermoso.

 Mr. Rubiales left when the hearing ended.

 " We can confirm that the kiss was not consensual, that's all we've said from the beginning.
 Thanks to that image, the whole country and the world can see that there was no consent.
-We will prove that at trial," said Jenni Hermos' attorney.
+We will prove that at trial," said Jenni Hermos' lawyer.

 Van Hai (Source: The Global and Mail)